dostapczuk/todolist/README.md

 ### Pre-requirements
 Make sure you have Python 3.x installed as well as pip.
 ### Requirements
-To run app you need to install all requirements included in requirements.txt
+To run app you need to install all requirements by using this command:

-    pip install -r requirements.txt
+    pip install -e .

 ### Run server